-A. Section 232 Lenders are subject to monitoring and periodic on-site reviews by HUD or its designee to verify that:

-1. The Lender's underwriting, closing, servicing, loss mitigation and asset management decisions are consistent with and adhere to any and all statutory requirements, regulatory requirements, Section 232 Handbook requirements, Mortgagee Letters, Notices, and other directives issued by HUD.

-2. The Lender's technical processing is consistent with the requirements of the Section 232 Handbook.

-3. Each of the Lender's loan applications is clear, complete, and organized in a manner that facilitates efficient review and processing.
+- A. Section 232 Lenders are subject to monitoring and periodic on-site reviews by HUD or its designee to verify that: - 1.
+The Lender's underwriting, closing, servicing, loss mitigation and asset management decisions are consistent with and adhere to any and all statutory requirements, regulatory requirements, Section 232 Handbook requirements, Mortgagee Letters, Notices, and other directives issued by HUD. - 2.
+The Lender's technical processing is consistent with the requirements of the Section 232 Handbook. - 3.
+Each of the Lender's loan applications is clear, complete, and organized in a manner that facilitates efficient review and processing.

-4. The Lender has complied with the conditions of the Firm Commitment and the requirements for Initial or Final Closing.

-5. The Lender has complied with the requirements for construction loan administration in the Section 232 Handbook.

-B. HUD will not begin reviews of origination and underwriting documentation until after the Lender's first Section 232 Program Firm Commitment has been issued.
-However, significant deficiencies identified by HUD, even if corrected prior to the issuance of the Firm Commitment, may be included in the analysis of the Lender's performance.
+- 4. The Lender has complied with the conditions of the Firm Commitment and the requirements for Initial or Final Closing. - 5.
+The Lender has complied with the requirements for construction loan administration in the Section 232 Handbook. - B. HUD will not begin reviews of origination and underwriting documentation until after the Lender's first Section 232 Program Firm Commitment has been issued.
 Any origination loan may be reviewed by ORCF for up to ten years after Initial or Final Closing.
-Servicing loans may be reviewed for as long as HUD's Contract of Insurance is in effect plus three years.

-C. If there has been fraud or misrepresentation by the Lender, HUD reserves its right to take action against the Lender under the contract of mortgage insurance and/or Mortgagee Review Board requirements.
-Instances of fraud are also referred to the Office of the Inspector General.
+Servicing loans may be reviewed for as long as HUD's Contract of Insurance is in effect plus three years. - C. If there has been fraud or misrepresentation by the Lender, HUD reserves its right to take action against the Lender under the contract of mortgage insurance and/or Mortgagee Review Board requirements.
+Instances of fraud are also referred to the Office of the Inspector General. - D. This review by HUD is not a substitute for other periodic audits and reviews by HUD, or any other authorized entity (e.g., Office of Inspector General or General Accounting Office) including a financial management review and a review of the Lender's Quality Control Plan as required by 24 CFR Part 202.5(h) and the Single Family Housing Policy Handbook.